 As well as flooding social platforms, John Lewis has already created a new range based on Edgar.
 Without even realising, this green dragon is suddenly a recognisable family favourite.
 A cuddly Edgar toy, children’s pyjamas and slippers and Waitrose’s matured Christmas Pudding.
 You can even enjoy an Excitable Edgar chocolate gift pack with your very own edible Edgars.
 All new products feature a link to the new advert.

 With such ingenious marketing it’s no wonder that this advert is so popular and millions flock to John Lewis every year for their Christmas shopping.
 If you’re looking for digital marketing experts, look no further than boxChilli.
-Our team have comprehensive knowledge of design, development and SEO.
+Our team have comprehensive knowledge of design, development, PPC Management and SEO.
 Don’t hesitate to get in contact with our experts today.